kat-hjy/quiz-me/README.md

 A high-level overview of the classifications of documents include by module, and by sub-topic or week.

-The topics (tested for Mid-Term exams) are mainly classified into:
+The topics are mainly classified into (except Immunology):

 ```mermaid